-In this dish the classic combination of cauliflower and cheese is taken up a notch with the addition of smoky bacon and a pastry crust.
-The intense taste and creaminess of Godminster Cheddar works beautifully, adding a richness and depth of flavour that makes this an impressive picnic or supper dish.
+Godminster have taken the classic combination of cauliflower and cheese up a notch with the addition of smoky bacon and a pastry crust.
+The intense taste and creaminess of their own Godminster Cheddar works beautifully, adding a rich depth of flavour.

 Preparation time: 15 minutes

 - Plain flour, for dusting

 - 1 pack readymade short crust pastry

 - greaseproof paper

 - Dried beans or ceramic beans to weigh down the pastry

 - 1 small cauliflower, broken into small florets

 - 1 onion, diced